| Date | Venue | Fee | |

 The Attendees

-This training course is designed for professionals responsible for the operation, maintenance, and optimisation of DCS in industrial settings.
-Who have technical backgrounds in engineering, automation, or operations and seek to enhance their skills in system configuration, advanced control strategies, and operational troubleshooting.
+This training course is designed for professionals responsible for the operation, maintenance, and optimisation of Distributed Control Systems (DCS) in industrial settings.
+It is particularly suited for those with technical backgrounds in engineering, automation, or operations who wish to enhance their skills in system configuration, advanced control strategies, and operational troubleshooting.

-It will be valuable to the professionals, but not limited to the following:
+It will be valuable for a wide range of professionals, including but not limited to:

 - Process Control Engineers